mk-nickyang/react-native-video-exoplayer-zombie-audio/README.md

    yarn android
    ```

-1. 3 seconds after video starts playing, `setKey` will force `<Video>` component to re-mount, listen for duplicate audio streams
+1. 3 seconds after the video starts playing, `setKey` will force `<Video>` component to re-mount, listen for duplicate audio streams

-1. Press 'Unmount' button to unmount `<Video>` component and obvserve how audio steam is still playing despite there being no active video player
+1. Press the 'Unmount' button to unmount `<Video>` component and observe how audio steam is still playing despite there being no active video player